 The University's Human Resources is available for further information on matters of employment with the University.
 Trainees can contact the HR Service Center at 205-348-7732 or hrsvctr@ua.edu.
-Trainees may also wish to visit UA HR's Employee Resources page for a helpful reference.
-Finally, Trainees should review the UA Employee Handbook and Policy Manual.
+Trainees may also wish to visit UA HR's hrsvctr@ua.edu.
+Trainees may also wish to visit UA HR's hrsvctr@ua.edu.
+Trainees should review the hrsvctr@ua.edu.
+Trainees should review the hrsvctr@ua.edu.
+Trainees should review the hrsvctr@ua.edu.
 A selection of the important items in the UA Employee Handbook are listed below, however trainees should review the entire document:

+- Equal Opportunity, Non-Discrimination, and Affirmative Action

+- Anti-Retaliation

-- Equal Opportunity, Non-Discrimination, and Affirmative Action - Anti-Retaliation - Affirmative Action Program - Voluntary Reporting of Protected Veteran and/or Disability Status - University Drug-Free Campus and Workplace and Other Alcohol Policies - Commitment to Diversity - Title IX and Sexual Misconduct Policy Compliance
+- Affirmative Action Program

+- Voluntary Reporting of Protected Veteran and/or Disability Status

+- University Drug-Free Campus and Workplace and Other Alcohol Policies

+- Commitment to Diversity

+- Title IX and Sexual Misconduct Policy Compliance

+- FMLA

+- Parental Leave